fott1/HR-Interviews-Angular-App/README.md

 Sorry for the lack of comments.
 I will add some soon.

 I apologise also for any "non best practice" that may exist.
-This app requires some better file and code structure.
+This app requires some better file structure.

 ### Updates

 More updates, features and fixes will come soon.
-Enjoy, share and Contribute
+Enjoy, Share, Study and Contribute

 Thessaloniki, April 2016